opensearch-project/documentation-website/_field-types/supported-field-types/derived.md

 **Introduced 2.14**
 {: .label .label-purple }

 Derived fields allow you to create new fields dynamically by executing scripts on existing fields.
-The existing fields can be either retrieved from the `_source` field, which contains the original document, or from a field's doc values for faster retrieval.
-Once you define a derived field either in the index mapping or within a search request, you can use this field in a query in the same way you use regular fields.
+The existing fields can be either retrieved from the `_source` field, which contains the original document, or from a field's doc values.
+Once you define a derived field either in an index mapping or within a search request, you can use the field in a query in the same way you would use a regular field.

 ## When to use derived fields